-Conversions to Institutional Shares or Institutional Plus Shares
+Conversions to Institutional Select Shares

-You are eligible for a self-directed conversion from another share class to Institutional Shares or Institutional Plus Shares of the Fund, provided that your account meets all eligibility requirements.
-You may request a conversion through our website (if you are registered for online access), or you may contact Vanguard by telephone or by mail to request this transaction.
-Accounts that qualify for Institutional Shares or Institutional Plus Shares will not be automatically converted.
+You are eligible for a self-directed conversion from another share class to Institutional Select Shares of the Fund, provided that your account meets all eligibility requirements.
+You may request a conversion through our website (if you are registered for online access) or by telephone.
+Accounts that qualify for Institutional Select Shares will not be automatically converted.